nick-brown/ruby-interview-questions/README.md

 Q: If `#super` is invoked without any arguments, which if any arguments get passed to the superclass method?
 A: All the arguments that were passed to the subclass method will be passed to the superclass method.

-Q: Are instance methods inherited?
+Q: Are singleton methods inherited?
 A: No, since they are not defined by a class and thus are unrelated to the inheritance mechanism.

 Q: Are class methods inherited?